 The following is a short story written for a creative writing subject I took in the second half of 2020.
 It is a stand-alone piece, and has been edited since it’s original submission based on feedback.

 The sight of it felt like a mockery.
 The lyre was sat in the glass case, as pristine and undisturbed, like no time had passed at all.
 It, like the war museum it sat within, felt to me like it had no right to exist.
-The people around me looked on at the lyre in respect, almost admiration.
+The people around me looked on at the lyre in respect and admiration.
 It disgusted me, this was not something to be admired, but denounced.
-It should have been destroyed years ago, They were playing with fire allowing it to exist, let alone putting it on display in a public building.
+It should have been destroyed years ago, they were playing with fire allowing it to exist, let alone putting it on display in a public building.

 Our involvement in the war had begun as innocently as it could have.
-I have long forgotten the reasoning as to why the Fetans declared war on us, but what was important was that we all knew it was merely an excuse to capture our land., expand their empire.
+I have long forgotten the reasoning as to why the Fetans declared war on us, but what was important was that we all knew it was merely an excuse to capture our land, expand their empire.
 Conscription wasn’t necessary for people to join, the patriotic idea of defending our land from tyrannical foreigners had been enough.
 We felt justified in our need to fight, and the world hadn’t seen such a large scale war in generations, and the first it had seen that used guns.
 For eight years the borders between our two nations shifted and morphed beyond recognition.
-For eight years, our morale was sanded down, and crumbled our resolve.
+For eight years, our morale was sanded down, and our resolve crumbled.
 For eight years, our commanders slowly lost their way, and began to become more and more desperate to end the war, by any means necessary.
-For eight years, me and my fellow men had the growing desire to finally return home.
+For eight years, my fellow men and I had the growing desire to finally return home.

 The first I had heard of the fairy, was a rumour from one of the officers who had been given the duty of watching No Man’s Land during the night.
-Apparently, a fairy had been seen flying overhead, and had successfully managed to avoid the gunfire aimed at her.
+Apparently, one of the fairies of the nearby forest had been seen flying overhead, and had successfully managed to avoid the gunfire aimed at her.
 The sergeant looked into it, asking all the soldiers in the trenches if they had noticed anything odd in the hours prior to her appearance.
 Everyone reported that nothing had been seen, and that the fairy’s business in No Man’s Land was a mystery.
 The only unusual aspect of that night was that an officer, Fergus, had not been in his bed when his fellow bunkmate had awoken to the gunfire.
-Nor was he on duty.
-I know not what the sergeant did or said to Fergus; I know only that when we saw him leave the sergeant’s command post, he had done so in shackles, and bruises.
-We were told he had been liaising between one of the local fairies of a nearby forest on our side, and the Fetans.
+Nor, was he on duty.
+I know not what the sergeant did or said to Fergus; I know only that when we saw him leave the sergeant’s command post, he had done so in shackles and bruises.
+We were told he had been liaising between the local fairies from our territories and the Fetans.
 The last we saw of him was when he was forced to go over the top, with no weapon, alongside that morning’s group of attackers.
-It was then the sergeant had recruited me, and had arranged for me to crawl to one of the craters in No Man’s Land, in Fergus’ place.
+It was then that the sergeant had requested my help, and had arranged for me to crawl to one of the craters in No Man’s Land, in Fergus’ place.